frappe/erpnext/erpnext/docs/user/manual/en/using-erpnext/assignment.md

 <img class="screenshot" alt="Assign" src="{{docs_base_url}}/assets/img/collaboration-tools/assign-4.png">

-Once assignment is set as completed, Status of its ToDo record will be set as Closed.
+Once assignment is set as completed, the Status of its ToDo record will be set as Closed.

 {next}